passportxyz/passport-docs/pages/building-with-passport/tutorials/gating-access-with-passport-scores.md

 To use Gitcoin Passport, a user has to submit their Passport to the registry.
 This is a database of Passports linked to an Ethereum address that have been submitted for scoring.
 Part of the data that is passed along with a request to add a Passport to the registry is the `Scorer-Id` which is used to link your app to a specific instance of the `Scorer` you created earlier.
 This data together links your user's address to a specific collection of Stamps and an instance of a Scorer to use to calculate a Passport score.
 Therefore, this is a necessary step for integrating Passport into your app if you want to use Gitcoin Passport's default Scorer and calculate the score server-side.
 The weights applied to each Stamp can be found in the [Passport Github](https://github.com/gitcoinco/passport-scorer/blob/main/api/scorer/settings/gitcoin\_passport\_weights.py).

-You can skip the Passport submission and retrieve the raw Stamp data to apply your own scoring algorithm.&#x20;
+You can skip the Passport submission and retrieve the raw Stamp data to apply your own scoring algorithm.

 The way Passport submission works is to first retrieve a message using the Passport API's `signing-message` method.
 The user then signs this message using their Ethereum wallet, and sends the signed message back to the server using the Passport API's `submit-passport` method.